stiwwelll/kremanski_jekyll/lunch.md

 - cheese/salmon or vegan avocado sandwiches (3,5)

-something sweet??

-we have maaaany delicious homemade cakes &lt;3

-vegan banana bread, vegan schoko brownie, coconut lime cake, K-Karotten cake, rasperry-white chocolate, bitter orange-almond cake (glutein and dairy free), berries cheesecake (no gelatine)
+something sweet??<br>we have maaaany delicious homemade cakes &lt;3<br>vegan banana bread, vegan schoko brownie, coconut lime cake, K-Karotten cake, rasperry-white chocolate, Charlie cheesecake (no gelatine)

-maybe with a cup of PASSENGER COFFEE ??
+maybe with a cup of PASSENGER COFFEE ?? or a powerful Acai/ Acerola fruits Shake

 come and say hi, we are waiting for you !!